resqs/resqhive_android_sdk/README.md

 ### Miner controls

-To stop the miner, you can call `stopMining()`.
+To stop the miner, call `stopMining()`.

-To start the miner, you can call `startMining()`.
+To start the miner, call `startMining()`.

-NOTE:By default, miner will start automatically.
+NOTE: By default, miner starts automatically.

 ### Issue or Improvements

+Use pull-requests to initiate discussions with RESQs Dev Team.
+OR
-Shoot me a mail to theapache64@gmail.com :)
+Shoot the original developer an e-mail to: theapache64@gmail.com :)